sureshvenkey/dockering-smart/README.md

 Dockering php application using php:apache docker image and mysql docker image

 ## Installing docker on rhel8
-Do the installation using using
+Docker can be installed by specifying the install_docker.sh shell script in user data during the ec2 installation
 Check the output from /var/log/cloud-init-output.log

 ## dockering-php-application with out swarm